Welcome to the English Department

 English Language

 English Language develops articulate, knowledgeable young people who can express viewpoints confidently and concisely.
-Indeed, Students develop a profound appreciation of the spoken and written word and become equipped with the knowledge and skills necessary to express themselves with confidence in a variety of situations, both in and outside of the classroom.
-This specification develop students’ ability to read a wide range of texts, fluently and with critical understanding that in turn will improve their own writing.
+Indeed, students develop a profound appreciation of the written and spoken word and become equipped with the knowledge and skills necessary to express themselves with confidence, both in and outside of the classroom.
+This specification develops students’ abilities to read a wide range of texts fluently and with critical understanding that in turn will improve their own writing.

-Students study AQA English Language and they will take the following exam papers:
+Students will follow AQA English Language and will sit two exam papers:

 English Literature develops students who can confidently engage with, and independently interpret, a range of literature texts.
 English Literature aims to nurture and develop a love of literature, language and words, taking into account the needs and styles of all students so that everyone experiences success.
-Cultural capital is gained through the study of classic and modern literature.
 Students gain an understanding of a range of different social and historical contexts and make links between literature texts and topical modern issues.
-This specification develops students ability read a wide range of classic literature fluently and with critical understanding, and make connections across their reading.
+This specification develops students’ ability to read a wide range of classic literature fluently to develop critical understanding and make connections across their reading.

-Students study AQA English Literature and they will take the following exam papers:
+Students will follow AQA English Literature and they will sit two exam papers:

-Paper 2: Modern texts An Inspector Calls and the Poetry Anthology: Power & Conflict
+Paper 2- Modern texts An Inspector Calls and the Poetry Anthology: Power & Conflict, Unseen Poetry

 Key Stage 5